 Taking a wry, warped and witty look at the world around her, Katherine Ryan often writes and performs material which proves that even the darkest of subject matter can have a funny side.

-“My new show is called Battleaxe, because it means a tyrant and a loud, outspoken feminist,” Katherine recently told BBC TV’s The One Show.
+“My show is called Battleaxe, because it means a tyrant and a loud, outspoken feminist,” Katherine told BBC TV’s The One Show.
 “And those are all positive terms for me, not negative ones.
 And I like reclaiming words; especially words about women that are negative.”

 Warwick Arts Centre, Coventry, Friday 31 January; The Civic at The Halls, Wolverhampton, Saturday 8 February; Utilita Arena Birmingham, Saturday 10 May